puku0x/angular-pwa-sample/README.md

 Congratulations !
 Your Angular application is built in `dist/my-app`.

-You can see it by using a static file server.
+You can see the app by using a static file server.

 ```
 $ npx node-static ./dist/my-app --spa